 Natural color for handmade soap is easy and better for you.
 Cold and hot process is a wonderful and popular method to create soap.
 Looking for a little flair and natural personality?
 Add beautiful color using natural ingredients.
 Sure, there are many other, probably easier methods to color soap.
 Here we want to share a few favorites for adding colorant without chemicals or dyes.
 The amount of natural colorant mixed in will determine the level of each hue.
 Below, we have a few examples of each.
-Showcasing the colorant and result.
+Showcasing the natural colorant and result in handmade soap.
 Above all, the possibilities are open to creativity and experimentation.

 Natural Colorant for Soap